Income Tax Calculator India FY 2025-26

 Free online income tax calculator for FY 2025-26 (AY 2026-27) with new vs old regime comparison.

 Calculate and compare your tax liability under the New vs Old Tax Regime for FY 2025-26 (AY 2026-27).
-This tool includes the latest Budget 2025 revisions and Section 87A marginal relief logic.
+This tool includes the latest Budget 2025 revisions, standard deduction of ₹75,000, and Section 87A marginal relief logic.
+Plan your Advance Tax and Capital Gains Tax efficiently using our integrated suite.

 Income & Regime